12×24 tiles are an extremely popular large format tile size. However, working with them may be a little different than what you are used to.

 12×24 Tile Patterns

-All large format tiles can be installed in a straight-lay pattern where the edges all match up.
+All large format tiles (large hexagon tile are an exception) can be installed in a straight-lay pattern where the edges all match up.

 However, with rectangular tiles, such as 12×24’s, it’s quite common to install them in an offset pattern.